- Head Miss Sue Hincks

 With our proximity to the Boys’ Division, we offer “the best of both worlds”: pupils focus on their studies in single-sex classes but regularly collaborate in co-educational activities, including music, drama, outdoor pursuits and trips abroad.
 The shared Sixth Form Centre allows young men and women to relax together in the café or work collaboratively in the study centre, whilst being taught in small, single-sex groups.

-Pupils join us from a wide geographical area, with 900 girls and boys travelling into School on one of our 20 coach routes across Lancashire, Greater Manchester and Cheshire.
+Pupils join us from a wide geographical area, with 900 girls and boys travelling into School on one of our 18 coach routes across Lancashire, Greater Manchester and Cheshire.
 Girls come from a rich variety of social, cultural and ethnic backgrounds; one in five of our senior school pupils receives bursarial assistance with fees.

 Our ethos of ‘giving back what we receive’ ensures that girls are heavily involved with community projects.
 An excellent careers programme prepares them superbly for life after school.

-We are large enough to offer a tremendous range of facilities and curricular or extra curricular opportunities to our girls so that each one can develop her own particular talents: girls enjoy our theatre, Sports Centre (with 25m swimming pool) and our 60-bed Outdoor Pursuits Centre, Patterdale Hall in the Lake District.
+We are large enough to offer a tremendous range of facilities and curricular or extra-curricular opportunities to our girls so that each one can develop her own particular talents: girls enjoy our theatre, Sports Centre (with 25m swimming pool) and our 60-bed Outdoor Pursuits Centre, Patterdale Hall in the Lake District.